By Kevin Deutsch

 A Bronx woman is suing the city’s Department of Social Services and a former executive deputy commissioner, claiming he groped and sexually harassed her – and that DSS higher-ups retaliated when she filed a complaint about his inappropriate touching.

-Jacqueline Torres, a former special assistant in the DSS human resources department, says in the lawsuit that Michael Laidlaw, formerly the Executive Deputy Commissioner in DSS’ Office of Staff Resources – effectively the head of human resources – “committed unwelcome sexual conduct toward her by groping her and frequently and severely harassing her” before DSS fired him as a result.
+Jacqueline Torres, a former special assistant in the DSS human resources department, alleges in the lawsuit that Michael Laidlaw, formerly the Executive Deputy Commissioner in DSS’ Office of Staff Resources – effectively the head of human resources – “committed unwelcome sexual conduct toward her by groping her and frequently and severely harassing her” before leaving the agency.

 But the problems didn’t end there, Torres alleges.
-After his termination, DSS higher-ups loyal to Laidlaw retaliated against Torres by removing her access to internal computer systems, curtailing her authority, and spreading rumors meant to harm her reputation and credibility, Torres alleges in the March 1 filing in Bronx Supreme Court.
+After his exit from DSS, higher-ups loyal to Laidlaw retaliated against Torres by removing her access to internal computer systems, curtailing her authority, and spreading rumors meant to harm her reputation and credibility, Torres alleges in the March 1 filing in Bronx Supreme Court.